dnlprz/danielrperez-Website/content/_index.md

           date_start: '2019-09-01'
           date_end: ''
           description: |2-
-              * Led TA sections for 20 Economics Classes teaching basic to advanced Economic Topics for groups of students ranging from 10 to 30.
+              * Led TA sections for 20 Economics Classes teaching the following courses for groups of students ranging from 10 to 30.
-              * Wrote discussion notes and questions for homework and tests.
                 * Introductory Economics
                 * Economics for a General Audience
                 * Intermediate Microeconomics
                 * Data Science for Economists
+              * Wrote discussion notes and questions for homework and tests.
         - title: Research Assistant
           company: UCLA
           company_url: ''